RomanLut/INAV-X-Plane-HITL/README.md

 ## Magnetometer

 Magnetometer is simulated if selected in INAV configurator.
 It is not required to connect real sensor.
 Select QMC5883 if there is no real sensor present.
+Calibration is not required.

 ## Battery sensor